flackr/carousel/README.md

 See the [scroll-button](scroll-button/) explainer for more details.

+### CSS inert

+It is common and [recommended practice](https://www.w3.org/WAI/tutorials/carousels/working-example/) (See use of aria-hidden) that only content on the active page is included in focus order.
+Users must use the carousel navigation methods to access content on future pages.

+See the [inert](inert/) explainer for more details.

 ## Examples

 Using the above features, a carousel can be implemented as a semantic list of items, e.g.: